kammitama5/kammitama5.github.io/about.md

 - Also a book junkie.
 Love Haskell, Hackerspaces, puzzles, making and sailing.

 ### What's Unique about me
 - I would describe myself as intellectually curious.
-I've taken classes in sculpting, woodworking, machining, and robotics (I also taught a robotics class weekly for about a year).
-I've sailed from MDR to Catalina Island, and to Newport beach.
+I've taken classes in sculpting, woodworking, welding, machining, and robotics (I also taught a robotics class weekly for about a year).
+I've sailed from [MDR](https://www.visitmarinadelrey.com/wp-content/uploads/2016/06/MDR-MDR-Anchorage-map-web.pdf) to Catalina Island, and to Newport beach.
 I like Haskell and programming languages in general, which I did not learn formally in school.
 I also worked in manufacturing for a bit for a couple startups, and understand the process of manufacturing real-world things (generating a BOM, 3-d modelling, etc).
 I believe that life experience/learning from failure is important.
 - I see programming as a tool.
 I believe that coming from a different perspective is important in solving new problems in computer science.

 ### Update (as of 2019)